 Meet Lindsay

-I’m on a mission to help you & your team lead a full life -
+I’m on a mission to help ambitious people lead fuller lives—one rest at a time.

 I’m a writer, speaker, advocate, strategist, nap enthusiast, and the world’s most relatable productivity nerd.
-I’m a humor-driven storyteller, certification collector, late-night overthinker turned self-care champion, and an accidental expert at laughing through the chaos.
+A humor-driven storyteller, certification collector, late-night overthinker turned self-care champion—and an accidental expert at laughing through the chaos.

 I also collect diagnoses the way other people collect cool sneakers: narcolepsy, ADHD, celiac disease, upper airway resistance syndrome, and Hashimoto’s thyroiditis.

-For over two decades, I worked alongside high-powered leaders across entertainment, politics, and government — including President Barack and Former First Lady Michelle Obama — all while navigating undiagnosed narcolepsy and ADHD.
-My decades-long quest to uncover my health needs led to key insights from world-renowned experts and advocates.
+For over two decades, I worked alongside high-powered leaders across entertainment, politics, and government—including President Obama and Former First Lady Michelle Obama—all while navigating undiagnosed narcolepsy and ADHD.
+That journey kicked off a decades-long deep dive into the science of sleep, burnout, and what it really takes to show up fully in your life and career.

-Beyond keynotes, workshops, and collaborations, my story has been published in Self Magazine and my television pilot was an official selection at the 2024 SeriesFest I was also recognized as a "40 Under 40" recipient by City and State New York.
+My work has been featured in Self Magazine, and my television pilot was an official selection at the 2024 SeriesFest.
+I was also named a "40 Under 40" by City and State New York—which is cool, but honestly, I’m more proud of the nap I took that day.

 My goals:

-Normalize conversations about sleep disorders across scripted television, media, and government.
+Normalize discussions of sleep disorders across scripted television, media, and government—because awareness leads to action.

 Is Your Tired Different?

-Two decades and countless doctors later, Lindsay was finally referred to a sleep specialist and got the answers she so desperately needed.
+Countless doctors and misdiagnoses later, she was finally referred to a sleep specialist—and got the answers she’d been chasing for years.

 RECENT KEYNOTES